BLACK FRIDAY SALE EARLY ACCESS 40% OFF ALL SOFTWARE

 I’m going to set that up now by going into the object tab and selecting the settings I like in the Object Following section.
 In this instance, I’m going to set both my rectangles to scale with my text by selecting the Scale option and the relevant text objects I want the rectangles to scale with.

 Another nifty use of this feature is tracking, which is useful for maintaining graphics synced with your current template.
 If you have a template that scales with your text, secondary objects like images or logos can track the scaling or position of your template using the same Object Following setting.
+I like using this for persistent logos like social media icons or channel logos in my YouTube Channel.

 Overall, having the ability to future-proof my templates has helped cut my editing time, allowing me to focus on the final cut itself.